EthanNorton/About-Me-/README.md

 ### What about your feelings, are you interested in someone?

   ### Yes, I am.
 However, there are logistically problems that need worked out, and I am extremely shy -- plus it is hard for me to open up.
+I would like for my job to have remote, so I can have flexibility to travel wherever.
+I would still enjoy meeting with the team on an "x" occassion.